 This applies to foreign nationals employed by foreign news agencies, regardless of whether it is broadcast, internet or print media.

-Employees, consultants and instructors who are specialised in the assembly, installation,
+Employees, consultants, and instructors who are specialised in the assembly, installation, and repair of equipment:

 This applies first and foremost to circumstances where equipment is sold into Iceland of which the vendor is responsible for installation, testing and temporary supervision by specialised employees or others approved for the task.